-We recommend that the on-site soils be placed to conform to the 2014 TxDOT Standard Specifications, Item 132 - Embankment, Type B, and should be placed in compacted lifts not exceeding 6 in. in thickness and compacted to the requirements of Table 2 in Item 132 based on the maximum density and optimum moisture content as determined by TxDOT, Tex-114-E. The moisture content of the fill should be maintained to be at least equal to the optimum water content, but not exceed 3 percentage points above the optimum water content until permanently covered.
+As discussed previously, the pavement recommendations presented in this report were prepared assuming that on-site soils will be used to establish the finished grade in proposed pavement areas.
+Where applicable and as necessary, we recommend that on-site soils be placed in loose lifts not exceeding 8 in. in thickness and compacted to at least 95 percent of the maximum density as determined by TxDOT, Tex-114-E or ASTM D698.
+The moisture content of the fill should be maintained to be at least equal to the optimum water content, but not exceed 3 percentage points above the optimum water content until permanently covered.
 Fill materials shall be free of roots and other organic or degradable material.
 We recommend that the maximum particle size not exceed 3 in. or one half the compacted lift thickness, whichever is smaller.
-If other import fill materials are utilized, RKI should be notified, as additional CBR testing and thicker pavement sections may be required.